Installation

 4. Decide on server.public_url

-• reachable from the runner subnets (so the spawned EC2 can curl it)
+• reachable from the runner subnets (the spawned EC2 instances need to reach it)

 • HTTPS (ideally) — the calls carry HMAC tokens, but TLS is still preferred to avoid token replay risk on shared networks

-• the same value you put in the GitHub App’s Webhook URL in the GitHub side (the tool exposes /api/webhook from the same server)
+• the same value you put in the GitHub App’s Webhook URL in the GitHub side — Pacer serves the GitHub webhook from the same server

 Two options for terminating TLS: